mhornstein/Cloudinary-Test/Part3/article.md

 <details>
 <summary>More info about text overlays...</summary>

-See the [Text overlays guide](https://cloudinary.com/documentation/layers#text_overlays) to learn more about about fonts, styling, positioning, and encoding.
+See the [Text overlays guide](https://cloudinary.com/documentation/layers#text_overlays) to learn more about fonts, styling, positioning, and encoding.
 </details>

 ## 6. Implement Crop to square